Alternative Architecture: Cob Building

 After reading for years about Native American and Mexican adobe houses and the construction of the Egyptian Pyramids, I realized that these were both examples of cob building.
 Checking at the time with historical records, modern investigative research, and personal contacts in both Egyptian archaeology and New Mexico history, this was confirmed in certain ares of each locale.

-The same materials were used and are still used in parts of NM; sometimes bricks/blocks were formed, and adobe has been molded and still is among small Native American communities or pueblos.
+The same materials were used and are still used in parts of New Mexico.
+Specifically, bricks and blocks have been formed, and adobe has been molded over them small Native American communities called "pueblos."

 English and American Cob Builders

 Many examples of ancient cob building exist in England and have been brought to the United States by green businesses set up to build these structures and by eco-friendly individuals on their own.

 Several people have written books about cob building and materials that you might check out of the library or find at your local book store or green building supply outlet:

 - to Alternative Building Methods Earth Plaster * Straw Bale * Cordwood * Cob * Living Roofs by Clarke Snell and Tom Callhan is excellent.
 This book provides step-by-step instructions and dozens of correlated pictures.
 These specific techniques are demonstrated at the Oakland Park Nurseries and Garden Centers around Ohio each year in free workshops and I was moved to attend a few of these by this book.
 I helped to build a large backyard cob pizza oven one summer and watched as builders planted a living roof on another occasion.
 Building Green: A Complete How-To Guide

 I've come up with some foundation information about arches and, while what I have discovered may not fully meet your needs, I have supplied information for additional specific places to go for help.